 Nontechnical big data skills are just as important to finance executives as technical skills, the study found.
 That’s not surprising when you consider that after finding, mining and analyzing the data, accounting and finance professionals are now often also required to problem-solve by using data analytics to make decisions, improve processes and provide strategic recommendations.

-With so many finance leaders and managers reporting difficulties hiring staff who understand business analytics and possess other skills that can help them analyze and interpret big data, it’s a smart career move to add big data expertise to your skill set.
+With so many finance leaders and managers reporting difficulties hiring staff who fit the new business analyst job description, it’s a smart career move to add big data expertise to your skill set.
 Take the next steps below to get started on your big data skills development.